MaxBotCoder/Exigence-OS-Style/README.md

 Original Source: chromium.org
 License: The Chromium logo and branding are trademarks of the Chromium Open Source Project.
 Usage: The Chromium icon in this set is used for application identification and is based on the original project's visual assets.

+Who edited them and made the glass brick?
+ME!